 (c) Represents Electricity Volumes Marketed, converted to BBtue/d.

 Earnings from commodity sales and services increased $217 million (53%) in 1999 as compared to 1998 reflecting strong results from the intermediation businesses in both North America and Europe.
-Enron Wholesale strengthened its market share leadership position in the North American energy markets and continued to expand its presence in Europe, particularly on the Continent where wholesale markets deregulated during 1999.
+Enron Wholesale strengthened its market share leadership position in the North American energy markets and continued to expand its presence in Europe, particularly on the Continent where wholesale markets deregulated early in 1999.
 Enron Wholesale also successfully managed its overall portfolio of contracts, particularly in minimizing credit exposures utilizing third party contracts.
 New product offerings in coal and pulp and paper markets also added favorably to the results.
-In 1999, Enron Wholesale also launched an internet based transaction system, EnronOnline, which allows customers to complete contracts with Enron with no direct interaction.
-This capability positively impacted transaction levels.
+In late 1999, Enron Wholesale launched an internet-based e-commerce system, EnronOnline, which allows wholesale customers to view Enron’s pricing and complete commodity transactions with Enron with no direct interaction.
+This capability has positively impacted transaction levels.

 The earnings from commodity sales and services operations increased 65% in 1998 as compared to 1997 reflecting growing transaction levels during the period.
 Sales in North America increased significantly due to increased power marketing activities (over 100% increase in volumes), along with new and restructured long term contracts.
 European activity declined during the year primarily reflecting the impact of regulatory actions in the United Kingdom impacting the market for natural gas.

 Assets and Investments.
-Enron’s Wholesale businesses make investments in various energy and communications-related assets as a part of building the market network discussed previously.
-In such instances, Enron Wholesale either purchases the asset from a third party or develops and constructs the asset.
+Enron’s Wholesale businesses make investments in various energy and communications-related assets as a part of its network strategy.
+Enron Wholesale either purchases the asset from a third party or develops and constructs the asset.
 In most cases, Enron Wholesale operates and manages such assets.
 Earnings from these investments principally result from operations of the assets or sales of ownership interests.

-Additionally, Enron Wholesaleoften invests in debt and equity securities of companies in energy and communications businesses and other energy-intensive companies.
-These merchant investments typically relate to a product offering to a customer.
-With these investments, Enron’s influence is much more limited, often to membership on the company’s board of directors.
+Additionally, Enron Wholesale invests in debt and equity securities of energy and communications-related businesses, which may also utilize Enron Wholesale’s products and services.
+With these investments, Enron’s influence is much more limited relative to assets Enron develops or constructs and often includes membership on the company’s board of directors.
 Earnings from these activities result from changes in market value of the security.
 See Note 4 to the Consolidated Financial Statements for a summary of these investments.

 Earnings from assets and investments increased $141 million (20%) in 1999 as compared to 1998.
-During 1999, earnings from Enron Wholesale’s energy related assets increased, reflecting the operation of the Dabhol power plant in India, ownership in Elektro, a Brazilian electric utility, and assets in various other developing markets.
-Enron Wholesale’s portfolio of merchant investments increased in value during the year due to the expansion into certain communications investments, partially offset by a decline in value in the energy sector.
+During 1999, earnings from Enron Wholesale’s energy related assets increased, reflecting the operation of the Dabhol power plant in India, ownership in Elektro Eletricidades Servicos S.A.
+(Elektro), a Brazilian electric utility (see Note 2 to the Consolidated Financial Statements), and assets in various other developing markets.
+Enron Wholesale’s portfolio of merchant investments increased in value during the year due to the expansion into certain communications investments, partially offset by a decline in value in certain energy investments.
 In addition, Enron Wholesale’s 1999 earnings increased due to activities related to building and optimizing its broadband fiber network, while gains on sales of energy assets declined.

 Earnings from assets and investments increased 25% in 1998 as compared to 1997.
 This increase reflects earnings from the sale of interests in certain energy assets including the Puerto Rico, Turkey, Italy and United Kingdom power projects, from which Enron Wholesale realized the value created during the development and construction phases.
 Increased development costs in emerging markets and lower earnings from the merchant investment portfolio partially offset such increase.